happycarboo/ScubaDivingSales/doc/final/individual_contributions_guide.md

 - "The price scraping functionality required different logic for each competitor website, yet we needed to keep this complexity hidden from the UI components."

 #### Code to Showcase:
-- `src/patterns/factory/ProductFactory.ts` - How the factory method creates different product objects without directly instantiating them
+- `src/patterns/factory/ProductFactory.ts` - How the factory method creates differeπnt product objects without directly instantiating them
 - `src/patterns/facade/ServiceFacade.ts` - How it provides a simple interface to the complex system of services

 ### Software Engineering Principles